Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.2:
+- You can set the balloon to be next to Castle Britannia (instead of outside Hythloth)
+- Calumney of Yew gives the proper location for Manroot and Basil of Moonglow gives you the proper location for Fungus
+- You can now randomize enemy attacks
+- You can now randomly make enemies tougher (25, 50, or 75% of the game's enemies have thier HP, attack and defense tripled and give 5x the EXP)
+- You can now randomize the spells given to you by spell-teaching villagers
+- The Black Stone of Humility can be picked up at anytime; no need to wait for new moons

 New in ver 1.1:
 - You can now start as Avatar
 - You can now add a sea border to generated maps (to make them smaller)